A/Prof Patrick A Burr

 Post-doctoral research associate

-After finishing my PhD at the University of Sydney by the end of 2020, I joined the nuclear engineering team at UNSW.
-My PhD was about in situ neutron diffraction, X-ray absorption spectroscopy and first principles calculation on battery materials.
-Currently, my research interest lies in in situ neutron diffraction of nuclear fuel materials.
-Before coming to Australia, I did my Master’s degree on electron microscopy characterization of battery materials at Central South University.
+After finishing his PhD at the University of Sydney in 2020, Jiatu joined the nuclear engineering team at UNSW.
+His PhD explored in situ neutron diffraction, X-ray absorption spectroscopy and first-principles calculation of battery materials.
+Before this, Bowen completed his Master’s degree on electron microscopy characterization of battery materials’ at Central South University in China.

 Dr Bowen Zheng